docker/docs/ee/ucp/admin/install/install-on-azure.md

 ## Considerations for IPAM Configuration

 The subnet and the virtual network associated with the primary interface of the Azure virtual machines need to be configured with a large enough address prefix/range.
-The number of required IP addresses depends on the number of pods running on each node and the number of nodes in the cluster.
+The number of required IP addresses depends on the workload and the number of nodes in the cluster.

 For example, in a cluster of 256 nodes, to run a maximum of 128 pods concurrently on a node, make sure that the address space of the subnet and the